gridlocdev/lua-beginners-guide/README.md

 ## 5 - Loops

-To avoid typing the same thing over and over again, and also to do the same piece of logic over and over, you would use a **loop** statement.
+When you'd like to run the same chunk of code repeatedly, you would use a **loop** statement.

 There's a few different flavors each with their own use cases.